lud/aoc/README.md

 ## Defaults management commands

+The `mix aoc.set` command allows to set the default year and day.
+Those values are used by default when other commands are not called with `--year` or `--day` options.

+This is useful when working on a problem from a previous year, or when you finish the last days after December 25th, so your CLI history or bash scripts can just call `mix aoc.test` or `mix aoc.run` without options.

 * `mix aoc.set --year 2022` – Set the default year to 2022
 * `mix aoc.set --day 12` – Set the default day
 * `mix aoc.set --year 2022 --day 12` – Set both defaults